-- After the yeast has developed, gradually add it to the dry ingredients in the bowl, along with 5 tablespoons of melted butter.
+- After the yeast has developed, gradually add to the dry ingredients in the bowl, along with 5 tablespoons of melted butter.

 - Melt the remaining 3 tablespoons of butter and using a pastry brush, lightly brush the tops.
 Reserve some of the melted butter to brush on the tops after the rolls come out of the oven, too.

-- Serve hot.
+- Serve immediately with butter.